ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 |------|-----------------|----------------|
 | Bill | 123 Fake Street | 2016-01-01     |
 | Jane | 321 Real Lane   | 2016-01-15     |

+### Time series data

+Time series data looks very similar to tabular data - the key difference is that now there a temporal component to the data.
+This temporal component gives the data an ordinal structure - each sample is linked by time to a sample that occurred before and after it.

 An example of time series data would be the monthly consumption of these customers - the data has a temporal & sequential structure: